Sam Billings: Support for cricketing causes

-Billings has been involved in supporting the development of cricket by charitable organisations and throughout the world.
+Billings has been involved in supporting the development of cricket by charitable organisations and globally.
 He has supported activities organised by the Lord's Taverners and worked with disabilities cricket teams with the charity and with NatWest's Cricket has no boundaries campaign.
 He is an ambassador for the Taverners and launched a cricket ambassador programme for them in 2016.
 He has worked with youth cricket teams and in October 2017 visited Rwanda to play in a T20 cricket match to mark the opening of the Rwanda Cricket Stadium.
 He is a patron of cricket in Rwanda.